-During 2013–14, Worldwatch will design comprehensive energy roadmaps for the seven SICA member countries.
-In keeping with the Institute’s sustainable energy development model, the roadmaps will consist of energy efficiency and renewable resource assessments, grid and storage solutions, analysis of socioeconomic impacts of different energy pathways, as well as policy and finance options for the rapid advance of sustainable energy solutions.
+During 2013–14, Worldwatch designed comprehensive energy roadmaps for the seven SICA member countries.
+In keeping with the Institute’s sustainable energy development model, the roadmaps consist of energy efficiency and renewable resource assessments, grid and storage solutions, analysis of socioeconomic impacts of different energy pathways, as well as policy and finance options for the rapid advance of sustainable energy solutions.
 (See Diagram)

 Phase 3: Integration and training

-During 2014, Worldwatch will present the sustainable energy roadmaps to various stakeholders in Central America, including national and sub-national political personnel as well as business and industry experts.
-They will highlight regional and international best practices to showcase new opportunities for sustainable energy deployment, as well as train stakeholders in using roadmap data for new project development.
-The Institute, along with regional and international partners, will play an advisory role in planning key projects.
+During 2014, Worldwatch presented the sustainable energy roadmaps to various stakeholders in Central America, including national and sub-national political personnel as well as business and industry experts.
+They have highlighted regional and international best practices to showcase new opportunities for sustainable energy deployment, and trained stakeholders in using roadmap data for new project development.
+The Institute, along with regional and international partners, played an advisory role in planning key projects.